yugabyte/yugabyte-db/docs/content/latest/reference/drivers/ysql-client-drivers.md

 The [PostgreSQL JDBC Driver](https://jdbc.postgresql.org/) is the official JDBC driver for PostgreSQL.
 PgJDBC is not based on [`libpq`](#libpq), but supports the [SCRAM-SHA-256 authentication method](../../../secure/authentication/password-authentication/#scram-sha-256).

-For a tutorial on building a sample Go application with the PostgreSQL JDBC Driver, see [Build a Java application](../../../quick-start/build-apps/java/ysql-jdbc/).
+For a tutorial on building a sample Java application with the PostgreSQL JDBC Driver, see [Build a Java application](../../../quick-start/build-apps/java/ysql-jdbc/).

 #### Install the PostgreSQL JDBC Driver